TeleBASIC Reference Guide

 -> Erase Functions

-ESC[J | Clears the screen
+ESC[J |Clears the screen

-ESC[0J | Clears from cursor until end
+ESC[0J |Clears from cursor until end of screen

-ESC[1J | Clears from cursor to
+ESC[1J |Clears from cursor to beginning of screen

-ESC[2J | Clears entire screen
+ESC[2J |Clears entire screen

-ESC[K | Clears the current line
+ESC[K |Clears the current line

-ESC[0K | Clears from cursor to end of
+ESC[0K |Clears from cursor to end of line

-ESC[1K | Clears from cursor to start of
+ESC[1K |Clears from cursor to start of line

-ESC[2K | Clears entire line
+ESC[2K |Clears entire line

 -> Colours / Graphics Mode / Character Attributes

-ESC[1;34;{...}m | | Set graphics modes for cell
+ESC[1;34;{...}m | |Set graphics modes for cell

-ESC[m | | Reset all modes (styles and
+ESC[m | |Reset all modes (styles and colours)

-ESC[0m | | Same as above
+ESC[0m | |Same as above

-ESC[1m | ESC[22m | Set bold mode.
+ESC[1m |ESC[22m |Set bold mode.

-ESC[2m | ESC[22m | Set dim/faint mode.
+ESC[2m |ESC[22m |Set dim/faint mode.

-ESC[3m | ESC[23m | Set italic mode.
+ESC[3m |ESC[23m |Set italic mode.

-ESC[4m | ESC[24m | Set underline mode.
+ESC[4m |ESC[24m |Set underline mode.

-ESC[5m | ESC[25m | Set blinking mode
+ESC[5m |ESC[25m |Set blinking mode

-ESC[7m | ESC[27m | Set inverse/reverse mode
+ESC[7m |ESC[27m |Set inverse/reverse mode

-ESC[8m | ESC[28m | Set hidden/invisible mode
+ESC[8m |ESC[28m |Set hidden/invisible mode

-ESC[9m | ESC[29m | Set strikethrough mode.
+ESC[9m |ESC[29m |Set strikethrough mode.

 Note: Some terminals may not support some of the graphic mode sequences